ph8tel/get-my-youtube-data/README.md

-#Welcome to get-my-youtube-data!
+# Welcome to get-my-youtube-data!
-##This is a simple npde helper to get all of a user's data from the youtube API
+## This is a simple npde helper to get all of a user's data from the youtube API

-##What you will need:
+##W hat you will need:
 * node 7.4 or higher
   To use async await
 * axios